 If you have any questions about the application materials or HASP, feel free to contact us at email@example.com.

 There will be a Q&A Teleconference about HASP and the application process on Friday, November 11, 2016 at 10:00 am (central time).
 Groups who have previously flown on HASP as well as new organizations should plan on attending this teleconference.
 To participate, dial in to 1-844-467-4685 a few minutes prior to the conference time.
 When requested enter the conference ID number 780290 followed by the # key.

 2017 NASA Marshall Faculty Fellowship Program for college/university facultyThe application window for the 2017 NASA Marshall Faculty Fellowship program is now open, and the deadline to apply is February 15, 2017.
 The fellowship is open to any full-time teaching or research faculty at an accredited US university or college.
 For full eligibility details and program rules, download this flyer [PDF].

 Internships at NASA centers

-The One Stop Shopping Initiative (OSSI): Student Online Application for Recruiting Interns, Fellows, and Scholar (SOLAR) is "a NASA-wide system for the recruitment, application, selection and career development of undergraduate and graduate students primarily in science, technology, engineering and mathematics disciplines.
+The One Stop Shopping Initiative (OSSI): Student Online Application for Recruiting Interns, Fellows, and Scholars is "a NASA-wide system for the recruitment, application, selection and career development of undergraduate and graduate students primarily in science, technology, engineering and mathematics disciplines.
 Opportunities for students in other disciplines are available."
-Using the SOLAR web site, a student can search and apply for multiple NASA opportunities using a single application.
+Using the OSSI web site, a student can search and apply for multiple NASA opportunities using a single application.